andreasmang/claire/doc/README-EXTLIBS.md

 ### Quick Shot

-If `mpicc` and `mpicxx` are available, you can install all external dependencies at once as follows:
+If `mpicc` and `mpicxx` are available, you can install all external dependencies at once as follows (more info below):

 ```bash
 cd external
 ./build_libs.sh --build
 ```

 ### More Detailed Instructions